Chart Color Schemes

 Berala's population is slightly younger than the national pattern

-Berala's median age is 37, matching Greater Sydney's figure and closely resembling Australia's median age of 38 years.
-The 25-34 age group comprises 18.5% of Berala's population, higher than Greater Sydney's percentage.
+Berala's median age is 37, matching Greater Sydney's figure and closely resembling Australia's median age of 38.
+The 25-34 age group constitutes 18.5% of Berala's population, higher than Greater Sydney's percentage.
 Conversely, the 5-14 cohort makes up 9.5%, lower than Greater Sydney's figure.
-Between 2021 and the present day, the 75-84 age group has increased from 4.0% to 4.8% of Berala's population, while the 5-14 cohort has decreased from 10.4% to 9.5%.
+Between 2021 and present day, the 75-84 age group has increased from 4.0% to 4.8%.
+Meanwhile, the 5-14 cohort has decreased from 10.4% to 9.5%.
 By 2041, demographic projections indicate significant shifts in Berala's age structure.
-Notably, the 45-54 group is expected to grow by 24%, reaching 1,328 people from its current total of 1,073.
-The aging population trend is evident, with those aged 65 and above accounting for 51% of projected growth.
-Conversely, the 0-4 and 5-14 age groups are predicted to experience population declines.
+Notably, the 45-54 group is projected to grow by 24%, reaching 1,328 people from its current total of 1,073.
+The aging population trend is evident, with those aged 65 and above accounting for 51% of the projected growth.
+Conversely, the 0-4 and 5-14 age groups are expected to experience population declines.